Cantor's diagonal argument: Uncountable set

-Applying the previous lemma to this enumeration produces a sequence s that is a member of T, but is not in the enumeration.
+Applying the previous lemma to this enumeration produces a sequence s, which is a member of T, but is not in the enumeration.
 However, if T is enumerated, then every member of T, including this s, is in the enumeration.
 This contradiction implies that the original assumption is false.
 Therefore, T is uncountable.

 Real numbers

 The uncountability of the real numbers was already established by Cantor's first uncountability proof, but it also follows from the above result.
 To prove this, an injection will be constructed from the set T of infinite binary strings to the set R of real numbers.
 Since T is uncountable, the image of this function, which is a subset of R, is uncountable.
 Therefore, R is uncountable.
 Also, by using a method of construction devised by Cantor, a bijection will be constructed between T and R. Therefore, T and R have the same cardinality, which is called the "cardinality of the continuum" and is usually denoted by $\mathfrak{c}$ or $2^{\aleph_0}$.

 An injection from T to R is given by mapping binary strings in T to decimal fractions, such as mapping t = 0111... to the decimal 0.0111....
 This function, defined by f(t) = 0.t, is an injection because it maps different strings to different numbers.

 Constructing a bijection between T and R is slightly more complicated.

 Instead of mapping 0111... to the decimal 0.0111..., it can be mapped to the base-b number: 0.0111..._{b}.
 This leads to the family of functions: f_{b}(t) = 0.t_{b}.
 The functions f_{b}(t) are injections, except for f_{2}(t).
 This function will be modified to produce a bijection between T and R.